madlib-lang/madlib/docs/INTERFACES.md

 }
 ```

-Now we need not care about how `inspect` will be constrained for the types contained in the tuple.
-The `inspect` method will be dispatched to the right implementation, based on the concrete types the method is called with &mdash; So, `inspect(#[1, true])` would respectively call the method from `Show Integer` and `Show Boolean`.
+Now we need not care about how `show` will be constrained for the types contained in the tuple.
+The `show` method will be dispatched to the right implementation, based on the concrete types the method is called with &mdash; So, `show(#[1, true])` would respectively call the method from `Show Integer` and `Show Boolean`.